TobikoData/sqlmesh/docs/integrations/engines.md

     },
 )
 ```
 Similarly, the `engine_operator_args` parameter can be used to override other job submission parameters, such as number of allocated cores, executors, and so forth.
-The full list of parameters that can be overridden is found in `sqlmesh.schedulers.airflow.operators.spark_submit.SQLMeshSparkSubmitOperator`.
+The full list of parameters that can be overridden can be found in `sqlmesh.schedulers.airflow.operators.spark_submit.SQLMeshSparkSubmitOperator`.

 **Cluster mode**
 <br><br>